zainabmelh/guide-articles/articles/Miscellaneous/changes-made-to-the-site-on-february-11-2016/index.md

 ---
-title: "Changes made to the site on February 11, 2016"
+title: Changes Made To the Site On February 11 2016
-parent: "to-be-sorted"
 ---
 ## Fixing the bottlenecks that made FreeCodeCamp.com so slow

 *   Our open source community is growing rapidly, and this week our site has slowed to a crawl during peak hours.